HARD TARGET LIVING

 HARD TARGET LIVING PHILOSOPHY

-The point of life is to live and thrive - not to worry that one day you will have to survive or defend yourself against a violent or predatory criminal.
+The goal of life is to live and thrive - not to worry that one day you will have to survive or defend yourself against a violent or predatory criminal.
 For that reason, HTL programs are life-centric as opposed to crime-centric.
 We place our training emphasis on teaching every day people from all walks of life to identify and reduce personal vulnerability factors and identify and enhance personal protective factors within themselves.
 Equipped with this knowledge, individuals become empowered to independently minimize their risk of harm from threats of any kind, for a lifetime.
 HTL students learn to adopt an internal locus of control mindset and to create a lifestyle that easily and organically prevents and avoids violent or criminal attention in the first place.

 Programs developed from the HTL curriculum approach violence prevention training from a public health lens rather than a criminal justice or defensive tactics lens.
 ALL individuals, not just those identified as more likely to experience or perpetuate violence, are equipped with information and strategies to proactively minimize the likelihood a violent or criminal situation can develop and cause them harm.